-Oh Pooi Foon, aged 35, a Malaysian, was appointed as an Executive Director of AYS Ventures Berhad on 1 December 2012.
-She graduated from Melbourne University, Australia in 2003 with a Bachelor of Physiotherapy.
+Oh Pooi Foon, aged 36, a Malaysian, was appointed as an Executive Director of AYS Ventures Berhad on 1 December 2012.
+She graduated from Melbourne University, Australia in 2003 with a Bachelor of Physiotherapy degree.

-Upon graduation in 2003, she worked in a hospital in Melbourne as physiotherapist before joining AYSH in 2005 as a Purchasing Executive.
-In 2009, she was promoted to the position of Procurement Director and is responsible for formulating and evaluating procurement strategies, developing and implementing procurement policies and procedures, analysing trends and market conditions including sourcing, negotiating and entering into contracts with local and overseas suppliers.
+Upon graduation in 2003, she worked in a hospital in Melbourne as a physiotherapist before joining AYSH in 2005 as a Purchasing Executive.
+In 2009, she was promoted to the position of Procurement Director and was responsible for formulating and evaluating procurement strategies, developing and implementing procurement policies and procedures, analysing trends and market conditions including sourcing, negotiating and entering into contracts with local and overseas suppliers.
 In 2012, she was promoted to Operation Director and is responsible for the overall operations of AYSH.

-Ms Oh Pooi Foon's shareholdings in the Company and its related companies is disclosed on page 71 of this Annual Report.
-She is the daughter of Mr Oh Chiew Ho and sister of Mr Oh Yung Sim and Mr Oh Yung Kwan and has no conflict of interest with the Company.
+Ms Oh Pooi Foon has no shareholdings in the Company and its related companies.
+She is the daughter of Mr Oh Chiew Ho and sister of Mr Oh Yung Sim and has no conflict of interest with the Company.
 She attended all the Board Meetings held during the financial year and has no conviction for any offences within the past 10 years, other than traffic offences, if any.